Artist CV

 Chris Rayburn is an artist pursuing a deeper exploration of the everyday elements of his surroundings.
 His prints reflect a layered photographic approach to create an immersive viewing experience that invites slow looking and the contemplation of overlooked repetitive forms of his environment.

-Currently Mr. Rayburn lives in Iowa.
-His work is included in the group show Photosensitive at the Olson-Larsen Gallery in West Des Moines.
-Additionally, works from the series Transplanted, curated by William Carroll, will be shown in September 2018 at the Blackburn 20/20 Gallery of the Elizabeth Foundation for the Arts in New York City.
-He was included in the Silhouette show at the Elizabeth Foundation for the arts in 2014, and has exhibited his work Neighbors at the Rock Island Gallery of Quad City Arts in the fall of 2016, as well as the Moline Public Library in 2017.
+Currently Mr. Rayburn lives in the Midwest.
+Works from his series Transplanted were shown in September 2018 at the Blackburn 20/20 Gallery of the Elizabeth Foundation for the Arts in New York City.
+His work was also included in the group show Photosensitive at the Olson-Larsen Gallery in West Des Moines and the Silhouette show at the Elizabeth Foundation for the Arts in 2014.
+His series Neighbors, and Postcards from Parking Lots, were selected for exhibition at Quad City Arts in 2016 and 2019, as well as the Moline Public Library in 2017.

 Lived and worked in Brooklyn, NY.
-Work experiences include The Brooklyn Museum, Charles Cowles Gallery, assisting various artists and managing corporate art collections including, General Electric, the Port Authority of NY & NJ, AT&T and Donaldson, Lufkin and Jenrette.
-He was a member of the Lower East Side Printshop and exhibited both prints and photographs in various group exhibitions in the East Village and beyond.
+Work experiences include The Brooklyn Museum, Charles Cowles Gallery, assisting various artists and managing corporate art collections including General Electric, the Port Authority of NY & NJ, AT&T and Donaldson, Lufkin and Jenrette.
+He was a member of the various group exhibitions in the East Village and beyond.

 2012 - Present